it3xl/git-repo-sync/README.md

 * Failover & auto recovery of synchronization is supported.
 Especially for network troubles.
 * Solution is applied per-repository (vs per-server)
 * Synchronization of the Git-tags was removed because GitLab loves to block tag's deletion.
-* Single non-bare Git repositories is used for the synchronization.
+* Single non-bare Git repository is used for the synchronization.
 * You can attach some your automations and notify somehow about conflict solving or about any branch deletion.
 * others.